 It looks exactly like a normal belt except for a SECRET interior pocket perfectly designed to hide a wad of cash, a passport photocopy or anything else you may wish to hide.
 Never get caught with your pants down again!
 (Unless you want to…)

 Still haven’t been able to make up your mind?
 Worry not!
 Here are some more epic Tokyo hostels to choose from!
-Just make sure you stay somewhere close to the action: there are so many awesome places to visit in Tokyo!
+Just make sure you stay somewhere close to the action: there are so many awesome places to visit in Tokyo.

 6. Imano Tokyo Hostel

-You will have access to free Wi-Fi, and all cozy bunk beds (with all-new mattresses!) come equipped with their own reading lights and power outlets.
+You will have access to free Wi-Fi, and all cosy bunk beds (with all-new mattresses!) come equipped with their own reading lights and power outlets.
 You can spend your downtime blowing off some steam in the hot tub or chilling at the on-site bar, cafe, or restaurant!

 7. Plat Hostel Keikyu Minowa Forest

 Plat Hostel Keikyu Minowa Forest is an iconic garden-themed Tokyo hostel, and is one of the coolest in the city – it ONLY has private rooms!
-Amazingly, Plat has managed to keep its hostel prices affordable while providing travelers with superb comfort for less.
+Amazingly, Plat has managed to keep its hostel prices affordable while providing travellers with superb comfort for less.

 8. Juyoh Hotel

 Juyoh Hostel boasts two common areas and several very reasonable private rooms – amazing considering the steep hostel prices in Tokyo.
-This cozy hostel has clean bathrooms and great facilities.
+This cosy hostel has clean bathrooms and great facilities.
 The location isn’t very central (being a full 15-minute walk to the nearest station), but the area is vibrant and authentic.
 Do remember to factor in transport, though, if you’re headed to Tokyo Haneda International Airport.

 Juyoh Hostel is a wonderful option for couples since you won’t find a more affordable private room in such a central area.
-Other private rooms at other hostels around Tokyo city are much pricier.
+Other private rooms at other hostels around Tokyo City are much pricier.

 9. UNPLAN Kagurazaka